SPOTLIGHT ON TRAGEDY

 Opera Colorado debut

 Celebrated soprano Cecilia Violetta López has been named one of opera’s “25 Rising Stars” by Opera News.
 She has received accolades for her signature role of Violetta in La Traviata, which she has performed countless times throughout North America.
-In the 2018-19 season, López performs the role of Maria in a concert production of West Side Story with Opera Idaho, Violetta in La Traviata with Minnesota Opera, Adina in L’elisir d’amore with Virginia Opera and Opera Las Vegas, and Marguerite in Faust with Opera Omaha.
+Past roles include Maria in a concert production of West Side Story with Opera Idaho, Violetta in La Traviata with Minnesota Opera, Adina in L’elisir d’amore with Virginia Opera and Opera Las Vegas, and Marguerite in Faust with Opera Omaha.
 Other concert engagements include a performance for the opening of the Idaho State Museum and performing as a soloist in Madison Symphony’s Christmas Concerts.
-Last season’s highlights include multiple role debuts, including Rosina in The Barber of Seville, the Countess in The Marriage of Figaro, Hanna Glawari in The Merry Widow, Lucy in Fellow Travelers, and Rosalba in Florencia en el Amazonas.
+She most recently appeared at Opera Colorado as Nedda in Pagliacci.
+Ms. López is the recipient of an Idaho State Concurrent Resolution honoring her life as an Idahoan and her work in the world of opera.

 Opera Colorado debut